tidypy/Crafty/README.md

 Crafty can be configured for a stronger game by setting some optional parameters (examples below).
 ***This version of Crafty was compiled to utilize POPCNT. instruction set.***

+PARAMETERS:
+Most GUI's will allow you to set parameters within their Engine management sections.
-These parameters can be put into the crafty.rc file, or used as start-up parameters from the terminal.
+However; the original author states, parameters can be put into the crafty.rc file, or used as start-up parameters from the terminal.
-There is a JSON file in .vscode
+Created a JSON file in .vscode folder as well.
-And most GUI's will allow you to set parameters withing their Engine management sections.

 The author has a more thorough explanation of Crafty's parameters that can be found here  https://craftychess.com/documentation/craftydoc.html